-A significant component of our mission to is help system operators, water industry professionals, and rural water and wastewater treatment facilities understand and comply with PaDEP and EPA regulations.
-These regulations purpose to protect both the people that use water and the environment that provides our water.
-Because of the importance of protecting people and the environment regulations can often be detailed, lengthy, and at times difficult to understand.
+A significant component of our mission is to help system operators, water industry professionals, and rural water and wastewater treatment facilities understand and comply with PaDEP and EPA regulations.
+The purpose of these regulations is to protect both the people that use water and the environment that provides our water.
+Because of the importance of protecting people and the environment, regulations can often be detailed, lengthy, and at times difficult to understand.
 PRWA seeks to help serve both the regulators and the regulated in understanding, applying, and at times revising these important regulations.

 Pennsylvania System Operator Regulation

-The Drinking Water and Wastewater System Operator Certification Program is governed by Pa DEP to ensure that certified operators maintain the qualifications needed to safely and efficiently operate their water treatment facilities.
-Both drinking water and wastewater system operators need to be licensed to operate water systems as well as receive approved continuing education.
+The Drinking Water and Wastewater System Operator Certification Program is governed by PA DEP to ensure that certified operators maintain the qualifications needed to safely and efficiently operate their water treatment facilities.
+Both drinking water and wastewater system operators need to be licensed to operate water and wastewater systems as well as receive approved continuing education.

 Pennsylvania Water and Wastewater System Operator center

 The Safe Drinking Water Act (SDWA) was established to protect the quality of drinking water in the U.S. This law focuses on all water actually or potentially designed for drinking use, whether from above ground or underground sources.

 Safe Drinking Water summary